 For the prevention of back pains, it is essential to stay cautious as health is above all.
 Maintaining a strong position can prove to lessen back pain.
 Gardening is a healthy activity, but poor positions can make it dangerous.
-Following are a few preventions and tips to avoid back pain:
+Following are a few prevention tips for back pain:

 - Every five minutes of gardening, perform the backbends to prevent back sprain.

 - Gardening should not take longer than half an hour.

 - Avoid bending from the waist.
 In case of close groundwork, set knees on the ground or a pad and use your hand for support.
 This position would save your back at uncomfortable or dangerous angles and keep it straight.

 - For heavy weight lifting, use both hands and lift the object close as you get up.
 In case of putting the object down, avoid bending or twisting the upper body solely.
 Use hips and legs too.

 Some Common Practices Can Save You